 Guided nature walks

-Guided nature walks are usually done with the help of local guides who know the lake and islands with their history.
-There are designated trails for these guided walks and each trail is highlighted by the different flora and fauna species.
+With the help of guides, do nature walks for immense knowledge about the lake and islands.
+Walk on designated trails to see different flora and fauna species.
 Guided nature walks will make you fall in love with nature and they are also healthy for visitors as it’s another way to maintain your physique and burn some calories.

 Bird watching

 The islands on Lake Mutanda are a natural haven for many bird species.
 The abundance of water and plenty of food from the lush vegetation offer the best habitat for these birds.
 The birds on the islands are mainly endemic and residents of the area.
 However, other migratory species join from the shores of the main islands.
-These birds are seasonal and can only be seen in different seasons.
+See these seasonal birds in specific seasons.
 Some of the bird species found on Lake Mutanda include crowned cranes, herons, eagles, and egrets to mention but a few.

 Agro-tourism